 People around the world have a newfound appreciation for nature.
 During the lockdowns people even reported hearing birdsong for the first time from their balconies when traffic came to a standstill.
 Hopefully, this acknowledgement and love of nature, coupled with a focus on sustainability, is a trend that will continue in all parts of life, not just travel.

 One way of helping the environment on your travels is to choose a group tour that is ethical and adopts sustainable travel practices.
 Opt to stay in a hotel that has eco-friendly toiletries and keep sustainable habits while you travel.

 Another way to travel more sustainably is to reduce country hopping travel.
 Many cruise ships are notoriously bad for the environment.
 Their fast itineraries, cramming as many cities into a trip as possible, result in locals rarely seeing any economic benefit.

 Passenger meals and accommodation are provided on board the ship, and not in the town they’re visiting.
 In order to prioritise sustainability in the post Covid-19 world, try to focusing on one country or culture per trip.
 It can be incredibly rewarding to get to know one country, its people, and its food in more detail.
 This will not only result in less stress but will make for an overall more relaxing trip as your time will not be spent just in transit.

 During our annual trip to Tuscany, we immerse ourselves in the historic Italian culture, learn about vegan wines, go on a trip to the 5 colourful seaside villages of Cinque Terre and relax during our revitalizing spa experience.

 4. Local Expertise

-After a year of cancelled trips and staycations, many of us are over the moon about the prospect of post Covid-19 travel.
+After a year of cancelled trips, staycations and vegan-friendly holidays were postponed, many of us are over the moon about the prospect of post Covid-19 travel.
 We’ve already packed our bags and dug out our flight credits, and we’re now just waiting for the international green light for safe travel!